pppiyo/Weenix/README.md

 This is a placeholder repo with no code to respect USC's Academic Code.
 If you are a potential employer and would like to look at the code, please send me an email.

 ## Related
-Read more about the course and the individual projects here.
+Read more about the [course](https://merlot.usc.edu/cs402-f24/) and the [kernel projects](https://merlot.usc.edu/cs402-f24/projects/kernel/) here.